NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ```bash
 aws iam get-user --output=text --query User.Arn
 ```
-To make the next few commaands easy, create variables that hold the AWS region, EKS cluster name, and, the user ARN:
+To make the next few commands easy, create variables that hold the AWS region, EKS cluster name, and the user ARN:
 ```bash
 aws_region=<AWS_REGION>
 user_ARN=$(aws iam get-user --output=text --query User.Arn)
 cluster_name=<EKS_CLUSTER_NAME>
 ```
-Of course replace <AWS_REGION> with the region where the resources were deployed.
+Of course, replace <AWS_REGION> with the region where the resources were deployed.
 And replace
 <EKS_CLUSTER_NAME> with the name of your EKS cluster.
 Both of these values can be found
 from the output of the `terraform plan` command.

-Once you have your varables set, add the EKS access-entry with these command:
+Once you have your variables set, add the EKS access-entry by running these commands:
 ```bash
 aws eks create-access-entry --cluster-name $cluster_name --principal-arn $user_ARN --region $aws_region
 aws eks associate-access-policy --cluster-name $cluster_name --principal-arn $user_ARN --region $aws_region --policy-arn arn:aws:eks::aws:cluster-access-policy/AmazonEKSClusterAdminPolicy --access-scope type=cluster